vasujain/random-dilbert/README.md

 # Random Dilbert

-This module gets a random Dilbert comic from [dilbert.com](http://www.dilbert.com)
+This module gets today's Dilbert comic from [dilbert.com](http://www.dilbert.com)

 Beware: This function fetches and parses html.
 It is *slow*.